 Address: 308 W Main St, Visalia, CA 93291

 The theater hosts a variety of performances, from groups like the Sequoia Symphony Orchestra to traveling performances from standup comedians and live bands.
 The theater also shows classic films during various holidays.
-You’ll want to check out the current calendar of events at the theater before your vacation so you can buy tickets or choose one of the performances that interests you.
+You’ll want to check out the current calendar of events at the theater before your vacation so you can buy tickets or choose one of the performances that interest you.

 7. Riverway Sports Park